Image: Rahwitiroa Photography | ©

 Ecosanctuaries

-Ecosanctuaries across New Zealand are critical arks for many rare and threatened species.
-They also play an important role in engaging people in the vision of Predator Free 2050.
+Ecosanctuaries are critical arks for many rare and threatened species.
+They also help people engage with the vision of Predator Free 2050.

 Visiting an ecosanctuary is a great way to experience what a predator-free future could look and sound like.